jtgraham38/ContentOracle_AI_Chat/readme.txt

 = 1.1.1 =
 * Modified similarity calculation to ensure compatibility with most databases.

+== 1.2.0 ==
+* Implemented streaming of ai chat responses.
+* Fixed bugs with semantic text matching.
+* Vastly improved error handling and reporting.
+* More user-friendly auto-scrolling in the chat block.

 == Upgrade Notice ==
 = 1.0.0 =
 Upgrade notice for users of previous versions.